-GDL members Dr Vivian Valencia, Kyle Matthews, Diego Osorio and Stefan Cibian will host a Lab examining new pathways to integrate peacebuilding and climate security from the perspective of interdisciplinary engagement, public diplomacy, civil society participation and proactive grassroots efforts.
+GDL members Vivian Valencia, Kyle Matthews, Diego Osorio and Stefan Cibian will host a Lab examining new pathways to integrate peacebuilding and climate security from the perspective of interdisciplinary engagement, public diplomacy, civil society participation and proactive grassroots efforts.

 The participants will jointly analyse and address different types of conflicts linked to or induced by climate change.
 The Lab will follow a practical approach to addressing these conflicts effectively by concentrating on prevention.

 Togehter with extenal interlocutors the GDL members will work towards two key objectives:

 1. To identify and propel dynamic models of collaboration between the scientific, policy making and advocacy spheres; and

 2. To map and adapt strategies, concepts and tools linked to peace(-building) and conflict resolution, taking into account the specifics of climate change and security.

 As an additional outcome, the Lab participants will produce a short guiding policy paper with an agenda, mapping and recommendations to ensure a sustainable outcome of the Lab.